thecannawiki/cannawiki-js/src/wiki/Life_Stages.md

 The various "life stages" of a cannabis plant can be used to identify and track the plant's progression towards maturity.
 At each stage, the plant desires a slightly different environment.

 ## Dormant##
-Before a seed is [[Seeds#Germination Methods|germinated]] it is alive but dormant inside its protective shell.
+Before a seed is [germinated](/Seeds#germination_methods) it is alive but dormant inside its protective shell.

 ## Vegetative##
-In this stage, the plant grows the most and will be the most resilient to [[Plant training|High and Low-stress training]].
+In this stage, the plant grows the most and will be the most resilient to [High and Low-stress training](/Plant training).

 During the vegetative stage, pre-flowers will appear that can be used to identify the sex of the plant.
-If white pistils are seen emerging from the [[Anatomy of Cannabis#Calyx|calyx]] the plant is female, if the plant develops clusters of balls resembling grapes it is a male.
+If white pistils are seen emerging from the [calyx](/Anatomy_of_Cannabis#calyx) the plant is female, if the plant develops clusters of balls resembling grapes it is a male.

 Ideal humidity: 40-70% RH

 ## Flowering##
 Once the plant reaches maturity it will stop branching and producing leaves to begin the production of buds.
 Water consumption will increase at this point.
-The start of flowering can be identified by the appearance of [[Anatomy of Cannabis#Stigma|stigma]].
+The start of flowering can be identified by the appearance of [stigma](/Anatomy_of_Cannabis#stigma).
 At this stage, all plant training to shape the canopy should be complete.

 Ideal humidity: 40-50% RH